roylouisgarcia/roylouisgarcia.github.io/about.md

 ---
 layout: page
-title: About
+title: About My Blog
 permalink: /about/
 ---

-This blog contains some of my raw thoughts and projects relating to topics I am passionate about.

-Topics include:
+**WARNING**: This blog may contain some raw and unfiltered thoughts.
+I do try to refine and present my ideas as succinct as I can, but forgive me if I fail in doing so.
+The pages of this blog contain topics ranging from:
   * Administration
   * Data Science
   * Programming